crux161/godomon/README.md

 (Because pissing off Nintendo never works out well for anyone.)

-An attempt at a recreation of a certain belond game (yellow version).
+An attempt at a recreation of a certain beloved game (yellow version).

 I made a fork of the original project because I deeply love this game. hopefully I can do something meaningful to add to it.